 Video is already a big deal.
-Every marketing and advertising company worth its salt is investing in enhancing its video output, and that is a trend that doesn’t seem likely to stop anytime soon.
-And, with research suggesting that the digital TV and video industry is set to be worth $119.2 billion by 2022, it’s hardly surprising that businesses are clamouring to get a piece of that lucrative pie.
+Every marketing and advertising company worth its salt is investing in enhancing its video output.
+This is a trend that doesn’t seem likely to stop anytime soon.
+With research suggesting that the digital TV and video industry is set to be worth $119.2 billion by 2022, it’s hardly surprising that businesses are clamouring to get a piece of that lucrative pie.

 The instant gratification generation

 It has long been known that attention spans are becoming shorter.
-Some studies have even gone so far as to suggest that the average goldfish (nine seconds) has a greater attention span than the average human (eight seconds).
-And, while this research could be seen by some as being little more than tongue in cheek speculation, it is indicative of a generation of people that have become accustomed to gorging on short videos, 140-character messages and meaningless memes.
+Some studies suggest that the average goldfish (nine seconds) has a greater attention span than the average human (eight seconds).
+This research could be seen by some as being little more than tongue in cheek speculation.
+It is indicative of a generation of people that have become accustomed to gorging on short videos.
+Indicated by 140-character messages and meaningless memes.

 The mobile revolution

 Statista estimates that there are approximately 42.4 million smartphone users in the UK.
-When removing the estimated 7.5 million UK citizens that are aged below the age of nine, it can be deduced that a minimum of 75 per cent of UK adults are smartphone owners.
-And, though it would be easy to conclude that the rise in smartphone ownership would lead to more people wanting to consume quick content immediately, there is actually research by IAB to show that this is not always the case.
+When removing the estimated 7.5 million UK citizens that are aged below the age of nine, it can be deduced that a minimum of 75% of UK adults are smartphone owners.
+Though it would be easy to conclude that the rise in smartphone ownership would lead to more people wanting to consume quick content immediately, there is actually research by IAB to show that this is not always the case.

 In the wake of the research, Joe Laszlo, IAB’s VP of industry initiatives, said: “The conventional wisdom is that all video on mobile screens must be short in order to resonate with audiences.
 Our research shows that for some demographics and some goals this doesn’t hold up.”